 In 1980 the organisation was split in a Dutch speaking organisation and a French speaking organisation.
 The Dutch organisation changed its name and was called up to 2014 « De Vlaamse Volkstuin”.
 After 2014 the organisation is now officially called “Tuinhier”.

 Tuinhier is the socio-cultural association in Flanders and Brussels capital region.
 We activate and support leisure gardening.
-Tuinhier promotes durable and environmental gardening, for individual gardeners in pots or in private gardens.
-But also in allotments and innovative garden projects.
+Tuinhier promotes durable and environmental gardening, for individual gardeners in pots or in private gardens and also in allotments and innovative garden projects.
 As an evolving knowledge centre we seek solutions for current and future challenges for the topics climate, diversity, solidarity,…

 Tuinhier aims for all people with an enthusiasm for gardening.